ComputerLars/thesyntheticparty/README.md

 - _VAD Cubes_: Displaying the distribution of data across the valence-arousal-dominance spectrum.
 - _Network Diagrams_: Showing the interconnections between different elements within the datasets.
 - _Keywords maps_: Showing themes and topical debates

+These are all created by **Matplotlib**, where:
+- 1. The _matplotlib.pyplot.bar_ function creates the bar graphs illustrating the categorical aspect of emotions.
+- 2. The _mpl_toolkits.mplot3d_ toolkit is utilized for dimensional representation to generate 3D cubes depicting valence, arousal, and dominance.

 **Exposition Materials and References**